chains-project/by-the-pool/README.md

 ## Goal

-Provide minimal diff of the classfiles that can be used to understand the source level changes in the Java source code.
+Provide minimal diff of the classfiles in terms of bytecode changes.

-As of now, it does not provide the exact AST diff between two classfiles.
-We don't focus on it since it could give a lot spurious changes between constant pools, attributes, etc.
+It gives you changes in the classfile at a high level, like what has been added, removed, or updated.
+It ignores changes in the ordering of constant pool as it can add a lot of noise, see example 2.

 ## Examples